 Drop caps can be visually enhanced by using elegant fonts.
 For instance, Vivaldi or Old English Text, both should be on your system’s list of installed fonts.

 Subtle use of drop caps can really help to jazz up your documents.
-We have talked about its use in MS Word, but drop caps are part of every type of document that gets written or designed.
-That’s quite an impact for a single letter that’s also so easy to put into a document.
+We have talked about its use in Microsoft Word, but drop caps can be part of every type of document that gets written or designed.
+You can use drop caps to deck up a cover page in Microsoft Word .
+That’s quite an impact for a single letter.

 Designer & illustrator Jessica Hische has this neat project called Daily Drop Cap where she posts a stylized drop cap for general use in any web document.
 You can also check out her lettering class on Skillshare and understand how to create just one beautiful letter.